ThomasBallardCI/Hexi-Skate-HardwareM1/readme1.md

 tutor guidence for sticky fixed header

 tutor recommened JS for setting active syling to nav elements when clicked moving to each section W3Schools - https://www.w3schools.com/howto/howto_js_active_element.asp

+Using lighthouse to run and check for optimisations